 What is Calendarization?

-When publishing financial reports, most companies base their financial statements on a fiscal year ending on December 31.
+When publishing financial reports, most public companies base their financial statements on a fiscal year ending on December 31.
 However, some companies may follow a fiscal year ending on a different date – e.g., March 31, June 30, or any other time of the year.
 (Note that it is standard practice for a fiscal year to always end on the last day of a calendar month.)
 However, when a company intends to benchmark its performance against comparable companies, it must account for any difference in the fiscal year between the companies.
-Comparing financial data of various comparable companies with variations in their fiscal year will result in inaccurate results.
-Some companies experience peak months at certain times of the year, and if some months are excluded, then that is likely to give a false impression of the company’s financial data.

 The formula for financial data calendarization is as follows:

-Month # is the month that the company’s financial year ends
+- Month # is the month when the company’s financial year ends

 Fiscal Year vs. Calendar Year